-The financial statements are expressed in U.S. dollars and have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP").
+The financial statements are expressed in US dollars and have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP").
 The Trust qualifies as an investment company for accounting purposes pursuant to the accounting and reporting guidance under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 946, Financial Services - Investment Companies.
-The Trust is not registered under the U.S. Securities and Exchange Commission ("SEC") Investment Company Act of 1940.
+The Trust is not registered with U.S. Securities and Exchange Commission ("SEC") under the Investment Company Act of 1940.